D76X/Loggers/Notes/GIS.md

    on the USA map.
 Different localities have different ways to name the columns of the CSV **ArcGIS Online** does the best it can to match things up automatically, but user input can also be of aid to the process.
-4. At this point the data is displayed on teh map as a Layer.
+4. At this point the data is displayed on the map as a Layer.
+There is a check box on the left side menu to enable and disable the visibility of teh layer on the map and more options are also available.
-5. It is now possible to **save the Layer as a GIS service and make it available** **to the outside world for consumption.**
+5. It is now possible to **save the Layer as a GIS service and make it available** **to the outside world for consumption.** One of the available options is **Save Layer**, add a required tag and save.
-6. ...
+6. From the **ArcGIS Online** frontpage now visit **Content**.
+You will find the layer that has been saved as a resource, it is a **FeatureLayer**.
+This can now be published as a resource to be consumed by other applications.
+Just click on the layer and you will see a page with a URL to access the resource.
+   It is necessary to make the resource **public** by sharing it!
+7. This layer is now available for consumption as a **feature** that is
+   **geomerty(point, address, etc.) plus attributes(name, address, etc.)**.
+   **ArcGIS Online** makes available this **features** through a **feauture service** and gives access to it via a **RESTfull API**.

 ---
 #### Run the examples with Python HTTP Server